lmaotrigine/klip/README.md

 writing target feature specific backends soon&trade;), and enabling it requires a nightly compiler.
 Use either of the following incantations:

+> &#x26a0;&#xfe0f; **Warning**: The SIMD backend is broken on recent nightlies.
+> Don't use the nightly feature mentioned below.
+Fixing it is non-trivial, and
+> I'll get around to it when I have the bandwidth.

 ```console
 $ cargo build --release
 ```

+***Once again, the below command will result in compile errors on recent toolchains.***
 ```console
 $ cargo +nightly build --release --features nightly
 ```